-Endangered species from continents all over the world were also looked at in such a way that it encouraged the kids to question how we might be able to help such species going forward.
+Worldwide endangered species were also looked at in such a way that it encouraged the kids to question how we might be able to help such species from now on.

-A ‘Conservation’ area was created inside the nursery to adorn the walls with the children’s artwork created with me, along with displaying the framed Bronze Summer Term 2018 Award, with the newest Silver Award won last month, for Spring Term 2019, from Jane Goodall’s Roots & Shoots education programme for young people, in recognition of Mad Hatter's contributions in achieving a better world for people, animals and the environment.
+A 'Conservation' area was created inside the nursery to adorn the walls with the children's artwork created with me.
+It was also a great place to display the framed Bronze Summer Term 2018 Award together with the newest Silver Award won last month - May 2019 - for Spring Term 2019.
+Both awards happily received from Jane Goodall's Roots & Shoots education programme for young people, in recognition of Mad Hatter's contributions in achieving a better world for people, animals and the environment.

-In tandem with my workshops, Mad Hatter's Nursery has taken many positive steps to help our environment and bought recycling bins which were placed in prominent positions inside the nursery so that the little ones could see clearly which waste products go into which bins, adopted a polar bear, teamed up with TerraCycle to collect all brands of crisp packets and multipack bags to send off for recycling and started collecting plastic bottle lids for reuse at a local wellness centre.
+In tandem with my workshops, Mad Hatter's Nursery has taken many positive steps to help our environment and bought recycling bins which are now placed in prominent positions inside the nursery.
+This way, the children can see clearly which waste products go into which containers.
+The nursery also adopted a polar bear, teamed up with TerraCycle to collect all brands of crisp packets and multipack bags to send off for recycling, and started collecting plastic bottle lids for reuse at a local wellness centre.

-Yesterday marked my last workshop for the year so the children and I had great fun sketching whatever they asked me to.
-What struck me the most during this time was how the kids were constantly and nonchalantly linking back to past workshops we’d covered over the year and discussing with me, things like climate change, nudibranchs in relation to coral reef conservation and endangered species with habitat destruction, for example.
+Yesterday marked my last workshop for the year, so the children and I had great fun sketching whatever they asked me to.
+What struck me the most during this time was how the kids were continuously and nonchalantly linking back to past workshops we'd covered over the year and discussing with me, things like climate change, nudibranchs with coral reef conservation and endangered species with habitat destruction, for example.